datalayer-research/context-engineering-agentic-data-analysis/README.md

 ## Automated Evals in GitHub Actions

-The workflow at [`.github/workflows/datalayer-evals.yml`](.github/workflows/datalayer-evals.yml) runs the shared evalset baseline across both agentspec variants, in both lanes (`sdk` and `sdk-proxy`), and uploads markdown + CSV reports as artifacts.
+The workflow at [`.github/workflows/datalayer-evals.yml`](.github/workflows/datalayer-evals.yml) runs the shared evalset baseline across both agentspec variants, with a configurable run-environment matrix (default lane: `sdk`; optional additional
+lane: `sdk-proxy`), and uploads markdown + CSV reports as artifacts.

 ### Required and optional secrets

 Configure these in **Settings → Secrets and variables → Actions**:

+- Primary scope: **Repository secrets**.
+- Also supported: **Organization secrets** (if configured to be available to this repository).
+- Not used in the current workflow: **Environment secrets** (unless you update the job to use an `environment`).

 | Secret | Required | Purpose |
 | :-- | :-- | :-- |